TOURNAMENT TRAIL RULES

 9. CHAMPIONSHIP QUALIFICATION

-- Anglers must fish four of the six events total to qualify for the championship.
+- Anglers must fish three of the five events total to qualify for the championship.

 10. MEDIA DISCLAIMER